Cumin

 How to Use It

-Dry-roast whole cumin seeds in a pan for 60-90 seconds until fragrant before grinding -- this intensifies flavour dramatically.
+Dry-roast whole cumin seeds in a pan for 60--90 seconds until fragrant before grinding -- this intensifies flavour dramatically.
 Use freshly ground cumin in dals, hummus, bean soups, and chilli.
 Whole seeds retain flavour far longer than ground.
-The book does not specify amounts, but studies used 3g/day (roughly one teaspoon) for metabolic benefits.
+Studies used 3g/day (roughly one teaspoon) for metabolic benefits.
 Store in airtight containers away from light.

 What to Pair It With